Moment49/airbnb-clone-project/README.md

 - `Properties` ──▶ `Bookings`: A property can have many bookings.
 - `Properties` ──▶ `Reviews`: A property can have many reviews.
 - `Bookings` ──▶ `Payments`: Each booking can have one payment.

+## ✨ Feature Breakdown

+This section outlines the core features implemented in the Airbnb Clone Backend and how each contributes to delivering a functional and user-centric platform.